otrv4/otrv4/otrv4.md

   non-interactive DAKE).
 It will return a DAKE transcript between the two parties.
-The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which user profile owner authenticated the conversation.
+The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which client profile owner authenticated the conversation.

 Show MAC Key